 Simplify — Ask what supplies are on hand to make the collection as easy as possible.
-For a younger girl, putting 3 to 4 urine specimen cups in a potty seat may allow you to collect the sample more easily than catching the flow midstream in a cup, suggests Szafran.
 A receptacle placed in the toilet, such as a bedpan, can be simpler and more familiar for a child than catching urine in a cup.

-Cope with Pain — If urination is painful due to infection or a rash, there are several strategies you can use, offers Goldberger.
+Cope with Pain — If urination is painful due to infection or a rash, there are several strategies.
 One is to suggest the child "blow the feeling away" by blowing out a breath just as the urine starts to flow.
 Introducing this idea in advance gives the child time to rehearse technique.
-You can also suggest focusing on another body part, for example, feeling mother’s hand on your forehead or a cool cloth on your leg, suggests Goldberger.
+You can also suggest focusing on another body part, for example, feeling your parent's hand on your forehead.
 Dripping cool water over the irritated area just as urination begins can be soothing (but cannot be used if a sterile specimen is required).

 Turn on the Tap — The sound of running water can help the child begin to urinate.

-Be Cool — For an adolescent who may be embarrassed to carry a urine specimen through the halls, you can ask for a bag or other suitable camouflage, suggests a nursing handbook.
+Be Cool — For an adolescent who may be embarrassed to carry a urine specimen through the halls, you can ask for a bag or other suitable camouflage.

 Make It Interesting — When the test is for albumin, or protein in the urine, tell the child the nurse will have to dip a special paper strip into the urine for a color test.
 Ask the child to guess what color the strip will turn, and ask the nurse if the child can watch the strip being dipped.
-Or ask the child to guess what color the urine will be in the cup: golden yellow, pale yellow, clear, or purple from this morning’s grape juice.
+Or ask the child to guess what color the urine will be in the cup: golden yellow, pale yellow, clear, etc.